 - The second date (To) is generated by the system.
 This date indicates either the date the cloud account was added to Commander or the earliest date for which you last retrieved historical events for this cloud account.

-- If you retrieve historical events, then purge your database and try to retrieve the historical events again, the task can't be completed.
-Commander doesn't support retrieving historical events that have been purged.
+- If you retrieve historical events, then purge your database and try to retrieve the historical events again, the task cannot be completed.
+Commander does not support retrieving historical events that have been purged.

-- When you retrieve historical events, the information about VM lineage and creation isn't updated in real time.
+- When you retrieve historical events, the information about VM lineage and creation is not updated in real time.
 To see accurate information for historical events, sign out and sign back in to Commander.

 Information about historical events can appear in the following reports: